We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Recovered files can be saved on any (including network) disks visible to the host operating system.

-A hexadecimal disk and file editor supporting NTFS file non-resident attribute editing.
+A hexadecimal disk and file viewer/editor supporting NTFS file non-resident attribute editing.
+Data alteration is available on the Technician/T80+ version only.

 Patterns (or templates) in the hexadecimal editor allowing for parsing the data according to specific data structure.
 Such patterns may be custom-created.